FAFSA: 2024 changes

 In 2024, the Department of Education made substantial changes to FAFSA in response to the FAFSA Simplification Act of 2020.
 Some of these changes were initially plagued with technical errors and glitches, causing significant delays in the release of data to colleges and universities and considerable confusion and frustration among parents and students.
 Students from disadvantaged groups and low-income backgrounds, among others, were disproportionately impacted by the technical obstacles due to their relatively lower level of access to resources.

 On February 12, 2024, 108 Congress members sent an official letter to Education Secretary Miguel Cardona, requesting his attention on the issues with the changes to FAFSA.
 The letter noted that delays in processing of financial aid most severely impact students from disadvantaged and low-income backgrounds.
 Among the signatories were Senator Bernie Sanders, at the time the Chairman of the Senate Committee on Health, Education, Labor, and Pensions, and Representative Bobby Scott, at the time a ranking member of the House Committee on Education and the Workforce.
 The problems with the FAFSA resulted in a congressional hearing where witnesses reported that the multiple errors and delays in releasing data to colleges and universities could significantly diminish enrollment.
 In response to this situation, Richard Cordray, the Department of Education employee in charge of Federal Student Aid, resigned at the end of June 2024.

 2025

 For the 2025–26 academic year, the FAFSA form opened on November 21, 2024, ahead of the initially planned December 1 release.
-This early launch was part of the Department of Education’s effort to avoid delays similar to those that affected the 2024–25 cycle, and to provide additional time for applicants navigating the overhauled form.
+This early launch was part of the Department of Education's effort to avoid delays similar to those that affected the 2024–25 cycle, and to provide additional time for applicants navigating the overhauled form.

 In February 2025, the Department of Education announced that the FAFSA form would be altered to no longer allow students to identify as nonbinary.
 The change is being made to comply with the executive order issued by Donald Trump that defines gender as a strict male-female binary.

+Many upcoming students refer to FAFSA checklists and tips so they can be prepared for college.